 The Presqu’île area is much bigger than the Vieux Lyon and includes the 1st and the 2nd and part of the 4th arrondissements of the city.
 It is the most central area of the city, with a wide variety of hotels, restaurants and bars.

 It is also the location of some of the most interesting attractions of the city, like the Place Bellecour and the Hôtel de Ville.

 Gare de Lyon Part-Dieu

-The Lyon Part-Dieu train station is the main railway station in the city, and has also a good location.
-It can be a good option if you are comin to Lyon for a short stay.
+The Part-Dieu train station is the main railway station in the city, and has also a good location.
+It can be a good option if you are coming for a short stay.
 There is a number of relatively affordable hotels near the Part-Dieu train station.

 Budget Accommodation in Lyon – €

 Hôtel Le Boulevardier – an affordable Hotel in one of the best areas to stay in Lyon.